jaccomoc/jactl/docs/pages/language-guide.md

 has completed.

 There is a second optional argument which is the value returned by `sleep()` once it has finished.
-This is mainly just used for internal testing of Jacsal for testing the suspending and resuming works correctly:
+This is mainly just used for internal testing of Jactl for testing the suspending and resuming works correctly:
 ```groovy
 > sleep(500, 3) + sleep(500, 2)
 5